Dominique Randle

-Dominique Jaylin Abrena Randle (born December 10, 1994), known in the United States as Dominique Jaylin Harris (née Randle), is a footballer who plays as a center back for Icelandic club Þór/KA in the Besta deild kvenna.
-Born in the United States, she represents the Philippines women's national team.
+Dominique Jaylin Abrena Randle (born December 10, 1994), known in the United States as Dominique Jaylin Harris (née Randle), is a footballer who plays as a center-back for Saudi Women's Premier League club Al-Amal.
+Born in the United States, she represents the Philippines at international level.

 Early life

 Randle was born on December 10, 1994, to a Filipino mother, Catherine 'Cathy' (née Abrena), and an African-American father, Ivory Randle III, in Seattle, Washington, United States.
 She has three siblings: Ivory IV, Brittanee and Kaelani.
 A native of Sammamish, Washington, she studied at the town's Skyline High School and played for her school's women's football (soccer) team.
-She also coincidedly played for the US Olympic Development Program and local Washington club Eastside FC.
+She also coincidentally played for the US Olympic Development Program and local Washington club Eastside FC.

 College career

 In 2012, Randle would start attending the University of Southern California and become part of the USC Trojans soccer team.
 However she would not play on her first year with USC due to being redshirted.
 She would also not play in 2013 and 2016 due to an injury.